YuxingLiu/CarND-LaneLines-P1/Writeup.md

 ### 3. Possible improvements to the pipeline

-A possible improvement would be to adaptively change `rgb_threshold` according to the light conditions.
+A possible improvement would be to make `rgb_threshold` adaptive to the light conditions.

 Another potential improvement could be to switch to a quadratic lane model if the previous slopes exceed some thresholds.